Yellen urges US-China cooperation on economy, climate

 Yellen swaps stories of being 'the only woman in the room' with Chinese economists

-(Reporting by Andrea Shalal; Writing by Ryan Woo; Editing by Chizu Nomiyama and William Mallard)
+(Reporting by Andrea Shalal; Additional reporting by Ryan Woo; Editing by Chizu Nomiyama, William Mallard, Mike Harrison and Diane Craft)

 ((andrea.shalal@tr.com; +1 202-815-7432;))